 Incentives, which include platform-wide discounts and buyer incentives, may periodically be offered to buyers.
 Platform-wide discounts are made available to all buyers on the online marketplace.
 Buyer incentives apply to specific buyers and consist of coupons or promotions that offer credits in connection with purchases on the Company's platform, and do not impact the commissions paid to consignors.
 These are treated as a reduction of consignment and service revenue and direct revenue.
-Additionally, the Company periodically offers commission exceptions to consignors to optimize its supply.
-These are treated as reduction of consignment and service revenue, and are reflected in the Company's take rate.
+Additionally, the Company periodically offers commission exceptions to the standard consignment rates to consignors to optimize its supply.
+These are treated as a reduction of consignment and service revenue at the time of sale.
 The Company may offer a certain type of buyer incentive in the form of site credits to buyers on current transactions to be applied towards future transactions, which are included in other accrued and current liabilities on the balance sheets.